Bloomberg Creates a Parallel Presidential Race. Can He Win?

 “Every other campaign thinks about this as a sequential set of contests.
 They spend time in Iowa and New Hampshire ... hoping that they'll (get a) momentum bounce from one to the next,” said Dan Kanninen, Bloomberg's states director.
 “We're thinking about this as a national conversation.”

 There's little public polling available to measure Bloomberg's progress.
-National polls show his support in the mid-single to low-double digits, similar to that of former South Bend, Indiana, Mayor Pete Buttigieg.
+National polls show his support in the mid to high single digits, similar to that of former South Bend, Indiana, Mayor Pete Buttigieg.

 But interviews with voters and party officials across the Super Tuesday states show Bloomberg is still just starting to make an impression.
 While officials marveled at the inescapable ambition of Bloomberg's advertising, many voters still do not know who he is, or know only what they've seen on television.
 Others noted they were interested but were still waiting to see who emerged as a clear leader in earlier contests.